 Syringe exchanges, known as Syringe Services Programs (SSP) by the Tennessee Department of Health, aren’t very common in Tennessee.
-There are two in West Tennessee, one in Middle Tennessee, and three in East Tennessee.
+Still, we’re fortunate enough to have a few of them.

 A Betor Way is also in Memphis, though at 1571 Sycamore View Road.
 It operates every Friday from 6:00 to 9:00 p.m.

 Although it’s not an SSP, the Shelby County Health Department operates a Needle Disposal Program.
 Visit 814 Jefferson Ave.’s Central Laboratory, found in Room 258, between 8:00 a.m. and 4:30 p.m. to get a sharps container and to turn in used syringes.
 Note that, unlike every other SSP listed here, Shelby County Health Department charges a “minimal fee” for its syringe disposal services.

 Nashville is only home to one SSP, Street Works, which ran for years on an underground basis before earning an official title as one of the Volunteer State’s few Syringe Services Programs.
 Street Works runs an SSP on 907 Gallatin Pike in Madison from Monday to Friday from 9:00 a.m. to 5:00 p.m.